Joomla gallery extension by joomlashine.com

 New and previous members are welcome to apply, this also includes CB radio users or anyone else interested in radio communications and want to have a go at Amateur Radio ,working stations from all around the world..

-Membership fees for SARC also include full membership of our club venue "Sheffield Transport and Sports Club" which will provide additional facilities such as bar,TV, snooker & pool tables and on some nights free food would be also provided.
-The new membership fee is £50.00 per year, less than £1 per week with nothing to pay on the door for a great night out. us the shack, or just chat,
+Membership fees for SARC The new membership fee is £52.00 per year, less than £1 per week with nothing to pay on the door for a great night out. us the shack, or just chat, all of our members are here to help you enjoy

 If you have not got a amateur radio licence we can train you and get you through the foundation examination, which is held at the club.
 We provide three levels of training from Foundation,Intermediate and Full RCF examinations. all our members are there for you all to enjoy radio